-The only way to learn was to go there.
+The only way to learn was to go

-When he was face to face with the
+When he was face to face with the Hashem," he said simply, modestly.

-The villagers all knew this to tavernkeeper, the Rebbe of Apta was not impressed by his outward appearance.
-He watched him for a while but still could not see anything special about the man's behavior.
-Finally he begged, "Please tell me, what is the secret of your wonderful powers?
-What special trait do you possess that is so favored in heaven that all of your blessings are fulfilled?"
+The villagers all knew this to tavernkeeper, the Rebbe of Apta was of Hashem... in righteousness shall you be true and deeply respected the not impressed by his outward apbe established" (Haftorah Parashas No- innkeeper.
+And soon his reputation pearance.
+He watched him for a while spread all over the countryside.
+When but still could not see anything spethe Rebbe of Apta, who was then living cial about the man's behavior.
+Finally in Mezibuz, heard about this man, he he begged, "Please tell me, what is was curious to meet him.'If he was a the secret of your wonderful powers? simple man, from where did his won- What special trait do you possess that drous power come?
+What could he, is so favored in heaven that all of your blessings are fulfilled?"